 MCP represents what many consider the “USB of AI” – a standardized way to connect AI systems to external services, databases, and tools.
 Unlike the limited custom actions available only to ChatGPT Pro users, MCP servers enable anyone to create powerful connections between AI agents and virtually any external system imaginable.

-As usual, you can follow along with this overview or the video from the meetup.
+As usual, you can follow along with this overview or with video version here.
 Let’s dive in!

 Understanding the Model Context Protocol